 Old Gippsland Rd.
 Lilydale.
 Good car parking available.

 Wray Crescent, My Evelyn.
 The site of the original Mt Evelyn Station has plenty of car parking and community facilities with toilets nearby.

 My Evelyn, Monbulk Rd.
 Car parking available.

 Warburton Highway, Wandin North.
-Near the site of the original Wnadin Station.
+Near the site of the original Wandin Station.
 Car parking and picnic areas available.

 Seville Station, Seville.
 Car parking available near the original station site on the north side of Victoria Rd.
 Carriage Cafe is a short walk on the south side of Victoria Rd.

 Killara Station, between Seville and Woori Yallock.
 Car parking available in Kylie Lane.
-Picnic table available also.
+Picnic tables available also.

 Woori Yallock Station.
 Car parking available at the bottom of Syme Rd.